LiLab-CIBR/Social_Seq/docs/设备组装和清单/shopping_list.en.md

 | Metal Ball | For camera extrinsic calibration, diameter <2 cm | 1 | Any source |
 | Acrylic Light Shield | Used to block background clutter and prevent image interference.
 Size according to experimental requirements. | 7 | [Taobao Purchase Link](https://item.taobao.com/item.htm?id=623132143028&spm=tbpc.boughtlist.suborder_itemtitle.1.5cb72e8dIZHSFZ) |

-Notes:
+!!! note "Tips"
     - The appropriate focal length of the camera lens needs to be tested by yourself.
-Factors such as camera distance and experimental box size will affect the choice of focal length.
+Factors such as camera distance and experimental arena size will affect the choice of focal length.
-- It is recommended to let the camera manufacturer provide different software identifiers (different names) for each camera to facilitate differentiation.
+    - It is recommended to let the camera manufacturer provide different software identifiers (different names) for each camera.
     - Sliders are not that necessary, as the field of view can be adjusted by focal length.
-However, PTZ is necessary because it is needed to adjust the camera angle.
+However, the camera gimbal head is necessary to adjust the camera angle.
-- Red light illumination LEDs are placed at the 6 corners of the bracket for even illumination.
-Otherwise, a single light source can easily cause image shadows, leading to reduced accuracy in subsequent animal analysis.
-The light intensity is high, so part of it needs to be blocked to achieve a final illumination of about 20 lux.
+    - Red light illumination LEDs are placed at the 6 corners of around the arena for even illumination.
+Otherwise, a single light source can easily cause image shadows, leading to reduced accuracy in subsequent image analysis.
+The light intensity is controled to achieve a final illumination of about 20 lux.

+!!! error "Error"
-- Do not connect cameras directly to the computer's USB port, as the motherboard's USB bandwidth is severely limited and cannot connect multiple cameras simultaneously.
+    Do not connect cameras directly to the computer's USB port, as the motherboard's USB bandwidth is severely limited and cannot connect multiple cameras simultaneously.
 Please use a professional-grade PCIE-USB expansion card (U3412U)!!

 ## Experimental Computer Hardware Configuration
 Used for collecting multi-camera video data and recording videos using OBS Studio.